richhuwtaylor/dessert-or-not/README.md

 - sodium (mg)
 - a set of binary attributes, for example the presence of a hashtag (e.g `#cakeweek`) an ingredient (e.g. `almond`) or a cooking technique (e.g. `bake`)

+There's a class imbalance of about 4:1 between non-desserts and desserts, but since this isn't severe, we don't take any particular steps to address it.

 ### Data cleaning and feature engineering steps taken:

 #### Data cleaning